yooneskh/vite-tauri-template/README.md

 [Tauri](https://tauri.studio/) is a new modern technology to turn your web apps into a desktop app for multiple platforms (Windows, MacOS, Linux, android and ios soon).
 Tauri apps have very small file size and tiny memory consumption.

 ## Vue 3
 [Vue.js](https://vuejs.org/) is an incremental frontend framework which is an absolute joy to work with.
-It has seen very impressive iprovements in version 3 including Composition Api, script setup, dynamic css binding and ... .
+It has seen very impressive improvements in version 3 including Composition Api, script setup, dynamic css binding and ... .

 ## Vuetify 3
 [Vuetify](https://vuetifyjs.com/) is arguably the best component library for Vue 3 and is currently in alpha stage but will soon be ready for production.
 Lots of premade components will make your job as application developer easier and more fun.

+### Bonus: Vue Global Api
+[Vue Global Api](https://github.com/antfu/vue-global-api) globally registers commonly used composition api functions such as `ref`, `reactive` and ... . makes your `script setup` sections cleaner.

 ## Installation
 - Ready your workspace according to tauri.
 [Tauri Getting Started](https://tauri.studio/en/docs/getting-started/intro/)